 Due to the mind-altering nature of phenibut and the relative ease of developing tolerance to the drug, addiction is possible.
 Signs of phenibut addiction are similar to the signs of addiction to any substance.
 There are likely to be physical, behavioral, and psychological warning signs that you are struggling with a substance addiction.

 Physical signs of a drug addiction include but are not limited to weight changes, tremors, slurred speech, impaired coordination, and poor hygiene.
-Behavioral symptoms of a drug addiction include:

 Psychological signs of an addiction include anxiety, paranoia, fearfulness, low motivation, sudden mood swings, irritability, angry outbursts, and any other unexplainable changes in personality.

 In general, people with a drug addiction do not act like their usual selves.
 To friends and family members close to the individual, the person’s behavior may appear odd and can’t be explained by any other events happening in the person’s life.
-Additional behaviors that can be signs of a drug addiction include:

 If someone you know is exhibiting a combination of the above behaviors, it is possible that they could be struggling with a drug addiction.
 An addiction to phenibut requires the same attention as an addiction to any other drug.
 It can be difficult to overcome, but with the right supports and behavioral treatment, breaking free from the addiction is possible.